acornejo/kilobot-labs/README.md

 ## LAB5: Sync

+Spontaneous synchronization is a classic collective behavior in nature,
+            from heart cells to fireflies, and there are many ways in which individuals can synchronize to their neighbor.
+Here we will use a method that relies on averaging.
+Each robot acts as an oscillator, flashing its LED in a fixed period.
+But when it hears other robots flash, it collects that information and uses the average to make an adjustment to its own next flashing time.
+Sometimes this can be hard to get right, so there's quite a few hints on how to do it below.
+After you've tested your code on two robots, its fun to test with a whole collective!

 * **Objective**: Create a logical synchronus clock between different robots to allow two or more robots to blink an LED in unison roughly every 4 seconds.